How to Build a Chatbot from Scratch for Your Business

 For example, you can ask your customers to leave their name, email, delivery address, preferences, order parameters, and feedback.
 Eventually, the data will be the basis for your machine learning system.

 Be careful not to ask too much of the user's sensitive data.
-Only ask for the data that you absolutely need — data leakage can be a huge problem.
+Only ask for the data that you absolutely need.
 Data should be securely transferred and stored.
-To make sure that your platform functions legally, check the regulations in your country or state.
+To make sure your platform functions legally, check the regulations in your country or state.
 For example, platforms that provide services to European customers, have to comply with GDPR.

 3. Integration with a CRM and other software

 By integrating your chatbot with a CRM, you can automatically save the lead information in a single place and then use it in the future.
 This process can also work in reverse: a chatbot can recognize the returning customer and start the conversation from where it ended last time, providing personalized messages and recommendations based on the previous requests and purchases.